LevaniVashadze/LevaniVashadze/README.md

 ### :technologist: About Me :
 My Name is Levani and i am a Software Developer specialising in Web Automation and Web Development.
 - :pushpin: I live in Tbilisi, Georgia
-- 📱 Currently learning Flutter
+- 🛡️ Currently learning Cyber Security
 - :racing_car: I like Formula 1 and Football
 - ⛏ My favourite games are Minecraft and Cities Skylines